-Judith Haynes is a Doctor of Naturopathy and a member of the Colorado Center for Hospice and Palliative Care.
+Judith Haynes is a Doctor of Natural Medicine and a member of the Colorado Center for Hospice and Palliative Care.

 “Please Dance at My Funeral: A Celebration of Life” is a product of her desire to bring about an easy-to-read guide that presents end-of-life topics in an informative way.
 Judith’s message presents the importance of conscious dying while encouraging us to more fully live and honor our lives now.